Around-the-Clock Heart Care

 The Chest Pain Center at Centennial Hills Hospital Medical Center in Las Vegas offers rapid, round-the-clock, evidence-based treatment of heart attack and suspected heart attack.

-The center is accredited by the Society of Cardiovascular Patient Care (SCPC), an institute of the American College of Cardiology.
+The center is accredited by the American College of Cardiology.
 To receive accreditation, a center must show that it combines evidence-based science, quality initiatives, clinical guidelines and best practices to produce an effective care model for heart attack and suspected heart attack.

 Cardiac Catheterization (Cath) Lab